 Whatever your inclination and regardless of the state of your marriage, it’s important to consider both sides of the coin so that you can make informed decisions about your marriage that you won’t regret in the future.

-Domestic abuse is one divorce pro that has no cons.
+Domestic Violence is one divorce pro that has no cons.
 Your safety and wellbeing should be a priority, and you are not safe in a violent situation.
 Get out and get safe.
 There is no better choice than to divorce.

 2. Attaining the respect and commitment, you deserve